 FAQs

 The average GPA for matriculating students at CWRU is 3.5.
 However, we take a holistic view of an applicant's complete file in determining admission, which means we look at everything the applicant has submitted.
 A high GPA will not automatically lead to admission, and neither will a low GPA automatically lead to a denial.
-We ask that if you have an undergrad GPA under 3.0 (on a 4.0-point scale), you address the GPA and you highlight what you have done since your undergrad experiences that you believe will make you a successful graduate student.
+We ask that if you have an undergrad GPA under 3.0 (on a 4.0-point scale), you address the GPA in your personal statement, and you highlight what you have done since your undergrad experiences that you believe will make you a successful graduate student.

-The Personal Statement is extremely important, and applicants should pay specific attention to how they present themselves in it.
+The personal statement is extremely important, and applicants should pay specific attention to how they present themselves in it.

 Consider whether your personal statement is grammatically sound, and whether it provides a clear picture as to who you are.
 Applicants should emphasize those experiences which have directly caused them to become aware of and knowledgeable about the genetic counseling profession.
 Genetic counselors are highly motivated and hardworking individuals, so the Admissions Committee looks for applicants who demonstrate initiative, self-direction, excellent communication skills and who can demonstrate their passion for becoming a genetic counselor.
+Generic and/or AI-generated personal statements do not typically highlight your individuality, experiences, and accomplishments in ways that allow the admissions team to understand who you are in a meaningful way.

 Please note: If COVID-19 has interfered with your ability to shadow or participate in advocacy experiences, please note these in your personal statement and how you have reworked your efforts to learn about genetic counseling.

-Letters of recommendation should be written by individuals who can provide an accurate picture of your academic capabilities, your communication skills (both written and spoken) and your potential to successfully engage in graduate education.
+Letters of recommendation should be written by individuals who can provide an accurate picture of your academic capabilities, your communication skills (both written and spoken) and/or your potential to successfully engage in graduate education.

 Please note: while CWRU provides an online recommendation form for referees to complete, your referee should also provide a personal letter to accompany the form.